Karyn Olivier

 Karyn Olivier (born 1968) is a Philadelphia-based artist who creates public art, sculptures, installations and photography.
 Olivier alters familiar objects, spaces, and locations, often reinterpreting the role of monuments.
 Her work intersects histories and memories with present-day narratives.

 Early life and education

 Olivier was born in 1968 in Port of Spain, Trinidad and Tobago, where she and her twin sister lived with their family before they moved to Brooklyn, New York, in early childhood.
-Olivier received a BA in Psychology from Dartmouth College in 1989 and a MFA in ceramics from Cranbrook Academy of Art in 2001.
+Olivier received a BA in psychology from Dartmouth College in 1989 and an MFA in ceramics from Cranbrook Academy of Art in 2001.
 She now resides in the Germantown neighborhood of Philadelphia, Pennsylvania.
-She is also an Associate Professor in the Sculpture department at the Tyler School of Art at Temple University in Philadelphia, Pennsylvania.
+She is also an associate professor in the Sculpture department at the Tyler School of Art at Temple University in Philadelphia, Pennsylvania.

 Work

 In Olivier's work, familiar objects, spaces and locations are altered in function and medium to create uncanny meditations on stagnancy, division and the weight of materiality.
 Her sculptures, installations and public art explore the politics and poetics of space, and the role of viewers in shaping their own experience and engagement.
 Olivier has been engaging with and reinterpreting the role of monuments creating both temporary and permanent sculptures, installations and "monuments."